PLEASE READ THE FOLLOWING CAREFULLY

 Transmission of Information

 Data collected and received by us in connection with the delivery of assessments may be transmitted to the United States, Canada and other countries.
-The computer servers for this system are currently based in Canada.
+The computer servers for Q-interactive are currently based in Canada, and the servers for Q-global are currently based in the United States and Canada.
 The Internet is a global environment.
 By using this system and sending information to us electronically, You consent to transborder and international transmission of any Personal Information collected or processed through this system.

 INFORMATION DISCLOSURE AND TRANSMISSION OF DATA